The Multiple Sclerosis Exercise Program is a semi weekly program serving residents of the Mid-Willamette Valley

 Research indicates that exercise can improve fitness and influence health for people with multiple sclerosis.
 Benefits include:

 This program provides a high quality, individualized exercise program for people with multiple sclerosis.
-Participants receive one-on-one assistance from OSU graduate students who are studying improved health for people with disabilities in the Movement Studies in Disability program.
+Participants receive one-on-one assistance from OSU graduate students who are studying improved health for people with disabilities in the Adapted Physical Activity program.

 I always feel better when I exercise regularly, so the structure and routine of class motivates me to stay as active as I can. - Program Participant